Hilton Smith

 Hilton Lee Smith (February 27, 1907 – November 18, 1983) was an American right-handed pitcher in Negro league baseball.
-He pitched alongside Satchel Paige for the Kansas City Monarchs between 1932 and 1948.
+He pitched alongside Satchel Paige for the Kansas City Monarchs and the Bismarck Club between 1932 and 1948.
 He was inducted into the National Baseball Hall of Fame in 2001.

 Early life

 Born in Giddings, Texas, Smith began his career in black baseball's equivalent of the minor leagues with the Austin Black Senators in Austin, Texas.
 Smith made the dean's list as a student at Prairie View A&M College in 1928 and 1929.
 He was an outfielder in his first college season and a pitcher in his second year.

 His big league debut was with the Monroe Monarchs of Monroe, Louisiana in 1932.
 In 1934, Smith wed Louise Humphrey.
 They had two children.

 Semi-pro career

 From 1935 to 1936, Smith pitched for the Bismarck semi-professional team organized by Neil Churchill.
-In 1935 his teammates included Satchel Paige, Ted "Double Duty" Radcliffe, Quincy Trouppe, Barney Morris, and Chet Brewer.
+In 1935, his teammates included Satchel Paige, Ted "Double Duty" Radcliffe, Quincy Trouppe, Barney Morris, and Chet Brewer.
 In August, the team won the national semipro championship in Wichita, Kansas.
 In 1936, Paige, Radcliffe, and Brewer departed and Smith became the ace of the Bismarck team.
 They returned to the national championship, where Smith won four games, but Bismarck failed to repeat as champions.

+Smith joined the semi-pro Fulda Giants of rural Fulda, MN in 1949 after being recruited by manager Dick Reusse following Smith's tenure with the Kansas City Monarchs.
+Due to having a "dead arm" following his major league career, Smith played more first base than he pitched for the Fulda Giants.